The Database Doctor

 Assume I in a state where I know all changes as per D1.

 If I apply D2 to that state, I get the state of the database as it was after D2.
 I have effectively travelled to the point in time that D2 represents and I would look at data "as it looked" on that day.
-Taking this to its extreme conclusion: If we never overwrite data and D1 represents the very first change to the database, I can travel to any point in the history of the database by applying the changes in the order they occur in the log.
+In fact, I could travel to any pointer in time reprented by D1 up to D10 by just applying the log changes to the database.

 Obviously, reconstructing the database in this way is not cheap.
 But we can optimise, by regularly taking snapshots of the resulting metadata.
 For example, we could take snapshots every 3 changes: